gharveymn/getmatvar/README.md

 The Make file is set up to compile the debug build on Unix systems only at the moment.

-### Issues
+### Known Issues

 Indeed this is Windows native, but compilation on Unix shouldn't require too much troubleshooting --- I've tried to make the source as system-friendly as possible.
 Try using running `mexmake.m` to compile with `mex` before changing anything.

+This library does not support MATLAB objects other than function handles as of yet.
+I have managed to reverse engineer their system, but I'm quite busy now, so that may be implemented by around December.

 ### Acknowledgements

-Credit to the original author(s) of `mman-win32` for their Windows implementation of `mman`, Eric Biggers for `libdeflate`, Johan Hanssen Seferidis for `threadpool`, as well as Earnie Boyd for the `param.h` header.
+Credit to the original author(s) of `mman-win32` for their Windows implementation of `mman`, Eric Biggers for `libdeflate`, and Johan Hanssen Seferidis for `threadpool`.
 Also a big thanks to Courtney Bonner for providing much of the framework/foundation for the project and for her general assistance.